top of page

 The Backstage

 This level contains camera movements not used elsewhere in the game - namely, the "Rigging Room" where the player runs away from the camera.
 This environment allowed me to play with scale and provide more dynamic camera motions than a simple side-scroll might.
-This level easily took me the longest time to set up the cameras for, as it is both the longest and most complex level for the camera.
+This level took me the longest time to set up the cameras for, as it is both the longest and most complex level.

 The Music Box + The Main Stage

 In the first half of this level, the camera follows the player up as they climb through the Music Box.
-At players walk along the piano bridge at the top of the Music Box, the camera pulls away to reveal the now-functional Music Box slowly playing the main theme.
-I wanted to show the player that they definitively fixed something, while also showing them that they are quite literally off-stage; floating in a void, there is no backdrop until the player happens on the Main Stage.
+As players walk along the piano bridge at the top of the Music Box, the camera pulls away to reveal the now-functional Music Box slowly playing the main theme.
+The intent is to show the player that they are fixing things while floating in a void almost outside of the game's world.

-I found that, if used improperly, a curved camera spline would cause the camera to move quickly and erratically - however, if the curve faced away from the player at all times, it could be used to give curved areas simpler and smoother camera movement!
+If the curve faced away from the player at all times, it could be used to give curved areas simpler and smoother camera movement.